volatusveritas/projector/README.md

 where `<options>` signifies ProjectOr's initialization options (initialize with `-h` or `--help` to learn more), although you can do without the `-OO -S` fragment if you wish (or use any Python options).

+## The ProjectOr Development Journal

+I try my best to find time to write a development journal, explaining the idea behind some of my decisions and how stuff came to be.
+If I ever write good documentation on ProjectOr, it will most probably explain all the hows and whens, but not the whys, which is to be addressed by the PDJ.

+Currently, you can find all the PDJ entries in the PDJ/ folder of this repository.
+In the future, PDJ's will be in their own repository, or will remain in the main repo but under a different branch made specifically for them.

+At the time no one besides the project founder is allowed to write PDJs for the main repo, but this could change in the future.